IEasyMov/website_portfolio/public/content/TheImpossibleDelivery.md

         <h2 style="font-size: 2rem; color: #007bff; margin-bottom:4rem;margin-left:31%;">🛠️ My Contribution</h2>
         <div>
         <p style="margin-bottom: 1.2rem;">
-            - Game Design (Infinite sliding game, how the driving and zombies works, different weapons, score, money and upgrades)
+            - <b>Game Design</b> (Infinite sliding game, how the driving and zombies works, different weapons, score, money and upgrades)
         </p>
         <p>
-            - Sound Design (free to use sounds)
+            - <b>Sound Design</b> (free to use sounds)
         </p>
         <p>
-            - Organization (Asset list for Prog and Art, planning the steps for the short developpement of the game)
+            - <b>Organization</b> (Asset list for Prog and Art, planning the steps for the short developpement of the game)
         </p>
         <p>
-            - QA Testing (Playtesting for each prog update, tweaking the damage and health numbers to make it fun and satisfying to play)
+            - <b>QA Testing</b> (Playtesting for each prog update, tweaking the damage and health numbers to make it fun and satisfying to play)
         </p>
         </div>
     </div>